 Agriculture, Industries and Trades

-We have now produced three papers for this section on Brewers, Gypsum and the Banks of Battle.
-In addition we provide some links to other sites of interest to Battle and District.
+In addition to the papers in this section, we provide some links to other sites of interest to Battle and District.

 1.2 Here is a link to a review of farming in the Battle area: ‘Farming in Battle in and after the Second World War’ based on three articles about the life of Battle farmers in the twentieth century.